Aurelian: Felicissimus' rebellion and coinage reform

 Aurelian's reign records the only uprising of mint workers.
 The rationalis Felicissimus, a senior public financial official whose responsibilities included supervision of the mint at Rome, revolted against Aurelian.
 The revolt seems to have been caused by the fact that the mint workers, and Felicissimus first, were accustomed to stealing the silver for the coins and producing coins of inferior quality.
 Aurelian wanted to eliminate this, and put Felicissimus on trial.
 The rationalis incited the mint workers to revolt: the rebellion spread in the streets, even if it seems that Felicissimus was killed immediately, presumably executed.

 The Palmyrene rebellion in Egypt had probably reduced the grain supply to Rome, thus disaffecting the population to the emperor.
 This rebellion also had the support of some senators, probably those who had supported the election of Quintillus, and thus had something to fear from Aurelian.

 Aurelian ordered the cohortes urbanae ("urban cohorts"), reinforced by some regular troops of the imperial army, to attack the rebelling mob: the resulting battle, fought on the Caelian hill, marked the end of the revolt, even if at a high price (some sources give the figure, probably exaggerated, of 7,000 casualties).
 Many of the rebels were executed; also some of the supporting senators were put to death.
 The mint of Rome was closed temporarily, and the institution of several other mints caused the main mint of the empire to lose its hegemony.

 His monetary reformation included the introduction of antoniniani containing 5% silver.
-They bore the mark XXI (or its Greek numeral form KA), which meant that twenty of such coins would contain the same silver quantity of an old silver denarius.
+They bore the mark XXI (or its Greek numeral form KA), which meant - according to some researchers - that twenty of such coins would contain the same silver quantity of an old silver denarius.
 Considering that this was an improvement over the previous situation gives an idea of the severity of the economic situation Aurelian faced.
 The Emperor struggled to introduce the new "good" coin by recalling all the old "bad" coins before their introduction.

 A very large number of rare gold coins of Aurelian have been discovered as part of the Lava Treasure in Corsica, France, in the 1980s.